Professor of Mathematics at Linfield College

 My main project currently is an open source inquiry-based game theory text--Introduction to Game Theory: a Discovery Approach.
 A pdf of the text is currently available here and accompanying instructor's guide is available by request.
 The online version of the text is available here.

-I currently have a Dolciani Mathematics Enrichment Grant grant to run the Math PLUS Program.
+I currently run the Math PLUS Program.
 The Math PLUS program pairs Linfield College students with students from Yamhill-Carlton Intermediate School to work on a science fair project with significant mathematical content.
 Projects may include research in areas such as graph theory, number theory, combinatorics, or they may focus on the mathematical modeling or statistical analysis of a scientific question.
 Students and mentors will learn about different areas of mathematics and brainstorm ideas for science fair projects.
 Each YCIS participant will then be paired with a Linfield mentor, and have weekly meeting with his or her mentor to work on a project.
 Projects will be entered in the YCIS Science Fair.

 - "It is All About Inquiry: a cross-disciplinary conversation about the shared foundations for teaching," J. F. Nordstrom, D. T. Sumner, PRIMUS, Vol. 27, No. 1, 2017.

 - "The relaxed edge-coloring game and k-degenerate graphs," C. Dunn, D. Morawski, J. F. Nordstrom, Order, Vol. 32, No, 3, 2015.

 - "Battles of Wits and Matters of Trust: Game Theory in Popular Culture."
 Mathematics and Popular Culture: Essays on Appearances in Film, Literature, Gaming, Television and Other Media, eds, E. Sklar and J. Sklar, McFarland, 2012.